Thomas Page, Jr., Deputy Director

 Email

-Connor is responsible for providing technical planning expertise to the Agency.
-He assists with the review and update of the Franklin County Emergency Operations Plan and accompanying documents , internal emergency plans, job action sheets, and standard operating procedures (SOPs) such as the Continuity of Operations Pan and weather-related emergency procedures.
-He also manages planning programs including: Threat and Hazard Identification and Risk Assessment (THIRA); the Natural Hazards Mitigation Plan; and the Hazardous Materials Response Plan.
-Connor comes to FCEM&HS with a degree in Emergency Management and Homeland Security from the University of Akron.
+Julio provides technical planning expertise for the Agency, assisting with the review and update of the Franklin County Emergency Operations Plan and related documents, internal emergency plans, job action sheets, and standard operating procedures (SOPs), including the Continuity of Operations Plan and weather-related emergency procedures.
+He also manages key planning programs, including the Threat and Hazard Identification and Risk Assessment (THIRA), the Natural Hazards Mitigation Plan, and the Hazardous Materials Response Plan.

 Pam Tickle, Training/Grants Manager